-Table 3 shows for each province the mean value of our measure of financial market backwardness, the value in 1990 - the first year in the sample - and the change in the indicator between 1990 and 1997 (our last sample year).
-There is ample variation across areas with a clear geographical pattern that shows more financially backward provinces, both at the beginning of sample and on average, in the Southern regions.
-This is more clearly visible in Figure 3, which reports the map of our average measure by province.
-While a North-South divide is a feature of the data, there is considerable variation in financial development within the Center-North and the South.
+Table 2 shows for each province the average value of our measure of financial market backwardness, the value in 1990-the first year in the sample-and the change in the indicator between 1990 and 1997 (our last sample year).
+There is ample variation across areas with a clear geographical pattern that shows more financially backward provinces, both at the beginning of sample and on average, in the Southern regions.7 This is more clearly visible in Figure 2, which reports the map of our 1990 measure by province.
+While a North-South divide is a clear feature of the data, there is considerable variation in financial development within the Center-North and the South.

-At the beginning of the sample period, before the liberalization process started, the least financially developed province was Cosenza (in the Southern region of Calabria) while the most developed was Ravenna (in Emilia, one of the Northern regions); the interest rate spread between these two local markets was close to 400 basis points with a standard deviation across all markets of 81 basis points, implying highly segmented local credit markets and substantial dispersion in financial development.
+At the beginning of the sample period, before the liberalization process started, the least financially developed province was Cosenza (in the Southern region of Calabria), whereas the most developed was Ravenna (in Emilia, one of the Northern regions); the interest rate spread between these two local markets was close to 400 basis points with a standard deviation across all markets of 81 basis points, implying highly segmented local credit markets and substantial dispersion in financial development.
 Differences across provinces in variation over time are also very pronounced (third column) with a standard deviation of 71 basis points.
-This is reassuring, since we will primarily use the time variation in the degree of financial backwardness to identify its effect on wage contracts (see the next section for details).
-Interestingly, provinces that were more backward just before the liberalization started are the ones where the improvement in financial development has been more marked.
-This is consistent with our contention that less developed markets benefit more from financial liberalization, providing the basis for our identification strategy.
-We document formally the convergence induced by the liberalization process in Table 4, which shows growth-type regressions of the change in financial backwardness between 1990 and 1997 on the initial value.
-The size of the negative coefficient on the initial level of $L_p$ in column 1 implies that a province with a level of financial backwardness that was one standard deviation above the mean in 1990 has experienced a decline in the interest rate spread of 40 basis points.
-Convergence is apparent from Figure
+This is reassuring, since we will primarily use the time variation in the degree of financial backwardness to identify its effect on wage contracts.
+Interestingly, provinces that were more backward just before the liberalization started are the ones where the improvement in financial development has been it fell to 25 percent in 1998 and to 10 percent in 2002.
+Unfortunately, there are not enough data in the SHIW to obtain reliable estimates of the variation over time at the province level in the fraction of people that were turned down and use this as an alternative indicator of the change in local financial development.